Skip to content

 image.png

-Scheduling Report can reduce strain on your environment caused by repeatedly running new ad-hoc searches
+Edit Schedule (optional).
+Scheduling Report can reduce strain on your environment caused by repeatedly running new ad-hoc searches.
+Select Schedule and Time Range of your preference (leave as default).
+Click Save.

 image.png